 The Journal of Legal Nurse Consulting

 The Journal of Legal Nurse Consulting (JLNC) is the official publication of the American Association of Legal Nurse Consultants (AALNC) and is a quarterly, peer reviewed journal freely available electronically to members of AALNC and the general public.
 AALNC

 2019 Hard Copy Journal Subscription

 The Journal of Legal Nurse Consulting is available online free of charge, but now you have the opportunity to receive a hard copy of the journal, physically mailed to you, for an additional cost.
-This subscription will allow you to receive four physical issues of the 2019 journal.
+This subscription will allow you to receive two physical issues of the 2019 journal.

 The Journal of Legal Nurse Consulting (JLNC), a peer reviewed publication, is the official journal of the American Association of Legal Nurse Consultants (AALNC).
 We invite interested nurses and allied professionals to submit article queries or manuscripts that educate and inform our readership about current practice methods, legal issues, professional development, and the promotion of legal nurse consulting within the medical-legal community.
 Manuscript submissions are peer-reviewed by professional LNCs with diverse professional backgrounds.

 We particularly encourage first-time authors to submit manuscripts.
 The editor will provide writing and conceptual assistance as needed.